 Tiebreaking rules are a necessary evil.
 Tournaments, especially tournaments played over a weekend, don't have time to play extra matches to break ties in group standings.
 In a tournament system with no scheduling or logistical constraints, extra games would be played in the event of any type of tie.
 We can see this principle applied in professional sports.
 Baseball is a sport for which it is fairly easy to play an impromptu, unscheduled game.
 In baseball, an extra match is played in the event that two teams lie atop the standings of their division.
 However, in the NFL (as with most sports), an elaborate series of tiebreakers are applied in the event of ties, and extra games are never played.
 It would be unthinkable to play extra games in the NFL because of scheduling and injury concerns.

-Esports tournaments that I have been familiar with have generally used the policy of "Avoid tiebreaking matches at all costs."
+Esports tournaments have generally used the policy of "Avoid tiebreaking matches at all costs."
 In other words, only when there does not exist any reasonable tiebreaking method whatsoever are extra matches played.
-In the OSL group stages, which are round-robin Bo1 groups of four, extra matches become necessary when head-to-head tiebreakers break down as in the instance of a 2-1, 2-1, 2-1, 0-3 group (a common occurrence).
+In the OSL group stages, which are round-robin Bo1 groups of four, extra matches do become necessary when head-to-head tiebreakers break down as in the instance of a 2-1, 2-1, 2-1, 0-3 group (a common occurrence).
 MLG's system of tiebreakers, on the other hand, excludes the possibility of extra matches: their tiebreaking system is/was something like set record --> head-to-head --> higher seed.
 Many tournaments have adopted the MSL system of groups (what GOM currently uses), which eliminates the need for tiebreakers altogether.

 The reason for this blog is that tournaments with more flexibility in their schedules, specifically online Dota 2 tournaments spread out over many weeks, have been discarding tiebreakers in favor of extra matches and getting flak for it.